 With the sleeping area done, we focused on the kitchen area.
 We wanted our stuff to be easily accessible and be able to fully cook off the back if we didn't have access to a picnic table.
 To do this, we got a few large plastic drawers to keep our cooking supplies and other gear.
 We use the top plastic drawer for things we want to keep extra clean, like plates, utensils, pans, and cups.
 The second drawer is for everything else, like the stove, fuel, games, flashlights, and first aid.
 We also have a second smaller drawer system to store our compact water jug and dry food.
 We couldn't quite find a drawer system that fit our exact requirements, so Chris modified one by cutting out the front area to make room for the water spout.
 We also placed a collapsible bucket to catch the water.

 Next we wanted to build out protection from bugs and create privacy We used a few different ideas here.
-For the backseat windows we put on "roadies" which we got from Amazon.
+For the backseat windows we put on "roadies".
 These keep out the rain and bugs, while allowing you to roll down your windows.

 With the kitchen and sleeping areas complete and privacy and bug protection taken care of, we added a few extra touches for comfort.
 We built a clothing rack to fit above the foot-end of the sleeping area using PVC piping so we can access our clothes and other belongings.
 We also added in a large, quiet computer fan powered by a USB battery pack to keep the air circulating.